yweweler/single-speaker-tts/README.md

 ### Spectrogram Power

-The magnitudes of the produced linear spectrogram are rised to a power (default is `1.3`) to reduce perceived noise.
+The magnitudes of the produced linear spectrogram are raised to a power (default is `1.3`) to reduce perceived noise.

 ![spectrogram_raised_to_a_power](readme/images/power.png)